 - Bringing the rice mixture to a boil on the stovetop helps cut down on the cooking time, so make sure you use a large enough skillet to hold it all.

 - Season with salt before it goes into the oven.
-Trying to salt cooked rice is very difficult.
+Trying to add salt to cooked rice is very difficult.

 What To Serve With This Baked Rice Dish

 This is a hearty baked rice dish with loads of flavor so you don’t want to overcomplicate the meal.
-I like serving it with:
+I like serving it with lamb tacos or any other Southwestern-inspired dish, but these picks are also tasty with it.

 Or, just enjoy it as a main course – it’s just that good!